wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/manage-component-source-configurations.md

     !!! note
-        Choreo automatically generates connection configurations when you create a connection.
+        {{ product_name }} automatically generates connection configurations when you create a connection.
 The properties such as **name** and **resourceRef** are automatically generated.
-The configurations required to establish the connection will be injected into Choreo-defined environment variables.
+The configurations required to establish the connection will be injected into {{ product_name }}-defined environment variables.

-        To use custom environment variable names instead of Choreo's default ones, add the dependency as a `serviceReference` in your `component.yaml v1.1` file.
+        To use custom environment variable names instead of {{ product_name }}'s default ones, add the dependency as a `serviceReference` in your `component.yaml v1.1` file.
 You can copy the `serviceReference` section from the `component.yaml v1.0` tab and paste it under `dependencies` in your `component.yaml v1.1` file, which maintains backward compatibility with the v1.0 format.

     ### Runtime configurations
     In the `configurations` section of the `component.yaml` file, you can define runtime configurations for the component.
 These configurations currently support defining configurations shown in the configuration form and environment variable injection related to dependencies.